sjbrownrigg/discogstagger/README.md

-# discogstagger
+# discogstagger2

  [![Build Status](https://travis-ci.org/triplem/discogstagger.png?branch=version2)](http://travis-ci.org/triplem/discogstagger) [![Coverage Status](https://coveralls.io/repos/triplem/discogstagger/badge.png)](https://coveralls.io/r/triplem/discogstagger)

 ## What is it

-discogstagger is a console based audio meta-data tagger.
+discogstagger2 is a console based audio meta-data tagger.
 Release data is retrieved via the discogs.com API.

-Simply provide the script with a base directory, that contains an album consisting of either FLAC or MP3 media files and the discogs.com release-id. discogstagger calls out to the discogs.com API and updates the audio meta-data accordingly.
+Simply provide the script with a base directory, that contains an album consisting of either FLAC or MP3 media files and the discogs.com release-id. discogstagger2 calls out to the discogs.com API and updates the audio meta-data accordingly.

 If no release-id is given, the application checks, if a file "id.txt" exists